The Emergence of Chunking Structures with Hierarchical RNN: Abstract

 \section{Abstract}

 In Natural Language Processing (NLP), predicting linguistic structures, such as parsing and chunking, has mostly relied on manual annotations of syntactic structures.
 This paper introduces an unsupervised approach to chunking, a syntactic task that involves grouping words in a non-hierarchical manner.
-We present a two-layer Hierarchical Recurrent Neural Network (HRNN) designed to model word-to-chunk and chunk-to-sentence compositions.
+We present a Hierarchical Recurrent Neural Network (HRNN) designed to model word-to-chunk and chunk-to-sentence compositions.
 Our approach involves a two-stage training process: pretraining with an unsupervised parser and finetuning on downstream NLP tasks.
-Experiments on the CoNLL-2000 dataset reveal a notable improvement over existing unsupervised methods, enhancing phrase F1 score by up to 6 percentage points.
-Further, finetuning with downstream tasks results in an additional performance improvement.
+Experiments on multiple datasets reveal a notable improvement of unsupervised chunking performance in both pretraining and finetuning stages.
 Interestingly, we observe that the emergence of the chunking structure is transient during the neural model's downstream-task training.
-This study contributes to the advancement of unsupervised syntactic structure discovery and opens avenues for further research in linguistic theory.\footnote{This paper is a substantially extended version of an EMNLP Findings paper~\citep{deshmukh-etal-2021-unsupervised-chunking}.
+This study contributes to the advancement of unsupervised syntactic structure discovery and opens avenues for further research in linguistic theory.\footnote{This paper is a substantially extended version of an EMNLP Findings paper~\cite{deshmukh-etal-2021-unsupervised-chunking}.
 The main extension is a novel approach that improves unsupervised chunking performance in a downstream NLP task, which is an interesting result by itself.
-Part of the text is reused with permission from our previous work~\citep{deshmukh-etal-2021-unsupervised-chunking}, available at \url{https://aclanthology.org/2021.findings-emnlp.307.pdf}, licensed under \href{https://creativecommons.org/licenses/by/4.0/}{CC BY 4.0}.
+Part of the text is reused with permission from our previous work~\cite{deshmukh-etal-2021-unsupervised-chunking}, available at \url{https://aclanthology.org/2021.findings-emnlp.307.pdf}, licensed under \href{https://creativecommons.org/licenses/by/4.0/}{CC BY 4.0}.
 Our code and results are available at \url{https://github.com/MANGA-UOFA/UCHRNN}}